janosgats/laboschqpa/README.md

 1. Clone this repo
 2. Run `clone-downstream-repos.ps1` to clone the above repositories
 3. Place development secrets under `laboschqpa.k8s/setting_up_dev_env/<service_name>/secret/`
-4. Edit *.yaml* files in `laboschqpa.k8s/setting_up_dev_env/` to provide PC specific resources for your local k8s cluster (this mostly means setting the `capacity->storage` and `hostPath` of `pv/pv-volume-nfs-server.yaml`)
+4. **!OPTIONAL!** *Do this Only if you want to use the **HostPath** PersistentVolume as storage **for FileHost**:* Open the `laboschqpa.k8s/setting_up_dev_env/nfs-server/nfs-server-pvc.yaml` and the `laboschqpa.k8s/setting_up_dev_env/pv/pv-volume-nfs-server.yaml` files and follow the instructions in them!
-5. Open `skaffold.yaml` and comment out the artifacts which you want to be pulled from DockerHub instead of be built on your computer!
+5. Open `skaffold.yaml` and comment out the artifacts which you want to be pulled from DockerHub instead of be built locally on your computer!
 6. Have *kubectl* installed
 7. Have a (local) k8s cluster running and *kubectl* configured to use that cluster
 8. Have [Skaffold](https://skaffold.dev/) installed